The Cloud Rider: Production

 Al Wilson was not only the star of The Cloud Rider but also gathered together friends who would form a "flying circus".
 Wilson worked together with stuntmen like Frank Clarke and Wally Timm primarily for film companies, flying as a "stunt pilot" in the films.
 After Wilson became a flying instructor and a short period as manager of the Mercury Aviation Company, founded by one of his students, Cecil B. DeMille.

 Wilson became more and more skilled in performing stunts, including wing-walking, and left the company to become a professional stunt pilot, specializing in Hollywood aviation films.
-After numerous appearances in stunt roles, he started his career as an actor in 1923 with the serial The Eagle's Talons.Wynne 1987, p.
-38.The Cloud Rider was one of the first films in a five-year period where Wilson alternately wrote, acted and flew in a career that "spanned more than 10 years, and he acted in more films than any other professional pilot."
+After numerous appearances in stunt roles, he started his career as an actor in 1923 with the serial The Eagle's Talons.

+The Cloud Rider was one of the first films in a five-year period where Wilson alternately wrote, acted and flew in a career that "spanned more than 10 years, and he acted in more films than any other professional pilot."

 Wilson produced his own movies until 1927, when he went back to work with Universal Pictures, where he had made strong business connections.